What we do

 We bring together people, process, and specialist expertise within and across government.
 We work in partnership to ensure we set the highest standards of communication practice across the following key areas:

-- embracing our commitment to professional development, skills and standards, as well as setting clear career pathways
+- embracing our commitment to professional development, skills and standards, as well as setting clear career pathways with our curriculum

 - implementing outstanding campaigns, following the OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) campaign framework